danielhall/jellyfin-utility-agent/README.md

 # Jellyfin Utility Agent

 A fun personal project that creates an AI-powered agent to interact with your Jellyfin media server.
-This agent can help you discover and get movie suggestions based on your personal media library!
+This agent provides an interactive conversational interface to help you discover and get movie suggestions based on your personal media library.

-## 🎬 What is This?
+## What is This?

 This is a .NET console application that uses AI agents to provide intelligent assistance for your Jellyfin media server.
 The agent can analyze your movie collection and provide personalized recommendations, making it easier to decide what to watch.
+You can have continuous conversations with the agent, and it will remember the context of your previous messages.

-## 🛠️ Technologies Used
+## Technologies Used

 - **.NET 10.0** - Modern C# framework
 - **Microsoft.Agents.AI** - AI agent framework for building conversational agents